8go/matrix-commander/README.md

                         with the options '--get-display-name' and '--set-
                         display-name', which get/set the user display name, not the room display name.
+  --get-client-info     Print information kept in the client, i.e. matrix-
+                        commander.
+Output is printed in JSON format.
   --has-permission HAS_PERMISSION [HAS_PERMISSION ...]
                         Inquire if user used by matrix-commander has permission for one or multiple actions in one or